IBM/maximo-labs/MkDocs/apm_8.9/docs/demo_script.md

 Here there’s a substation transformer that likely needs attention.

-Note that a user CAN click on the name to open the asset detail page.
+Note that a user can click on the name to open the asset detail page.
 However, there are other methods to identify assets in poor health and focus on substation transformers.

 The charts view offers an alternative way to identify assets at risk.